Spectrum Designs Foundation

-Spectrum Designs Foundation is an autism employment Nonprofit organization in the United States that provides employment to teens and young adults on the Autism Spectrum in a custom apparel shop in Port Washington, NY.
-It was founded in February 2011 by Patrick Bardsley, Stella Spanakos and Nicole Sugrue, alongside the Nicholas Center (previously Nicholas Center for Autism).
+Spectrum Designs Foundation is an autism employment nonprofit organization in the United States that provides employment opportunities to teens and young adults on the Autism spectrum through a custom apparel and promotional products business based in Port Washington, New York.
+It was founded in February 2011 by Patrick Bardsley, Stella Spanakos, and Nicole Sugrue, alongside the Nicholas Center for Autism.